 If you want to work in the field of mental health, pursuing a doctorate in psychology is an excellent decision.
 The gold standard of degrees in the field of psychology, a doctorate will help qualify you for a greater number of career opportunities.

 The PhD in Psychology was the only available degree option, until in the 60s and 70s, a movement was started to create a new type of degree, one that was practice-oriented and would appeal to those wanting a strong professional program with less of a focus on conducting research.
 Although it was initially met with skepticism and was mired in controversy, today the PsyD is a viable, practical option offered at many universities around the country.

-Choosing to pursue a PhD or PsyD degree will largely depend upon your career goals.
+Choosing to pursue a PhD vs. PsyD degree will largely depend upon your career goals.

 Doctor of Philosophy (PhD) in Psychology

 The PhD in Psychology is more research-oriented, and is usually a better fit for those students looking for a career in a research institution or an academic or administrative setting.
 Do you want to eventually teach psychology at the university level?
 Are you interested in conducting scientific research to further the study of psychology today?
 The Doctor of Philosophy in Psychology is probably the right degree for you then.

-Just because a PhD in Psychology program is more research-focused doesn’t mean it neglects practical experience, however.
+Just because a PhD in Psychology degree program is more research-focused doesn’t mean it neglects practical experience, however.
 PhD in Psychology programs are often taught in the scientist-practitioner model, which aims to give students a foundation in both research and clinical practice, with the belief that integrating scientific research into practice makes for a well-rounded psychologist.
 Most PhD programs have a clinical component where students can obtain real-world experience providing mental health services to a variety of clients in a variety of settings.

 Doctor of Psychology (PsyD)